collabdotcloud/docs.st.collab.cloud/docs/admin/extensions/connections-api.md

 ### Using OAuth 2.0 for Connections APIs

-HCL Connections has APIs that support OAuth 2.0 but also some that don't and only support "Basic Authentication".

-We use OAuth 2.0 for all authentication, and basic authentication is not supported.
+We use OAuth 2.0 for all authentication, and basic authentication is may no longer be supported in the future.

 You can still use the Basic-Auth APIs on our Connections environment like this: